analyticascent/confounder/criteria/minwage.md

 &nbsp;

-2) **Total Hours Worked:** A minimum wage increase has no benefit for the workers it's intended to help if they lose a corresponding number of hours through shifts that are reduced in length or availability.
+2) **Total Hours Worked:** A minimum wage increase has no benefit for the workers it's intended to help if they lose a corresponding number of hours from shorter and/or fewer shifts.

 &nbsp;

-3) **Who is Employed:** The workers who are most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history.* An aggregate employment rate by itself fails to distinguish a negative impact in employment for this group.
+3) **Who is Employed:** The workers who are most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history.* Total employment rates by themselves fail to distinguish negative impacts in employment for this group.

 &nbsp;